Low Cognitive Ability Linked To Prejudice Against Same-Sex Couples, Australian Study Shows

 “High cognitive ability leads to lower prejudice, net of a large set of confounds.
 Results hold across different ability measures and are strongest for verbal ability.
 Education partially mediates, but does not moderate, the effect of ability,” study author Francisco Perales of the University of Queensland wrote.

-In a statement supplied to PsyPost, Perales added that “despite the significance and contemporaneity of the subject matter, few studies have specifically addressed the links between cognitive ability and attitudes towards LGBT issues.”
+In a statement supplied to PsyPost, Perales added that, “despite the significance and contemporaneity of the subject matter, few studies have specifically addressed the links between cognitive ability and attitudes towards LGBT issues.”

 In order to counter and combat prejudice against same-sex couples and LGBT individuals, Perales said, we need to improve the general level of cognitive ability within the population, and increase participation in higher education.